 Historically, management fees have been more than sufficient to cover all of our "fixed" operating expenses, which we define as salaries and benefits and our non-compensation costs incurred in the ordinary course of business.
+Across the hedge fund industry, management fees are experiencing downward pressure.
+We are also subject to this pressure and believe it is likely to result in decreased management fees in future periods.

 We cannot predict the amount of incentive income, if any, which we may earn in any given year.
 Accordingly, we do not rely on incentive income to meet our fixed operating expenses.
 Total annual revenues, which are heavily influenced by the amount of annual incentive income we earn, historically have been sufficient to fund all of our other working capital needs, including annual discretionary cash bonuses.
 These cash bonuses, which historically have comprised our largest cash operating expense, are variable such that in any year where total annual revenues are greater or less than the prior year, cash bonuses may be adjusted accordingly.
 Our ability to scale our largest cash operating expense to our total annual revenues helps us manage our cash flow and liquidity position from year to year.